 If you need more individualized or specific spiritual care, reach out to a spiritual leader at your church or house of faith.
 Faith-based counseling is another avenue of specialized care for your spiritual and emotional well-being.

-Wrestling with issues of faith following a terminal prenatal diagnosis, anticipatory grief, and ultimately, loss is completely normal.
+Wrestling with issues of faith following a life-limiting prenatal diagnosis, anticipatory grief, and ultimately, loss is completely normal.
 It makes sense that you might question all that you know and believe about your faith.
 If you find yourself in this situation, reach out to a trusted member of your faith-based community.
 Share your doubts, struggles, and questions, and let your community come alongside you.

 When life feels overwhelming, it can be hard to know where to begin.
-In addition to processing the large amount of information you’re now familiarizing yourself with, all the questions you have to think through, and all the unwanted planning you’re doing, you also have to contend with the barrage of loving and well-meaning people who want to know how to care for you.
+In addition to processing the large amount of information you are now familiarizing yourself with, all the questions you have to think through, and all the unwanted planning you are doing, you also have to contend with the barrage of loving and well-meaning people who want to know how to care for you.
 This can be a challenge because some days you might barely know how to care for yourself let alone how to tell others to care for you.
 When it comes to social self-care, the name of the game is prioritizing.

 As much as it might feel like you have an obligation or responsibility to update your social network or answer every text, phone call, and email, the truth is that your only priority is you, your significant other, any living children, and your precious baby or babies.
 Give yourself permission and the freedom to say no without guilt.
 Say no to answering text messages or phone calls if they come at a time when you just cannot deal with them.
 Say no to attending baby showers, birthday parties, or other social events that take away time from your family or cause you emotional distress.
 Say no to letting other people make your experiences about them.

 A healthy way to prioritize yourself is to consider a social media edit or blackout.
 Unfollow people, groups, or pages that may trigger you or cause emotional distress.
 Turn off social media notifications or even the comment function if you make posts sharing information about your journey.
 It is okay to unfollow your friend who just announced their new pregnancy or just had a new baby or overshares about their kid or only complains about their life.
-It doesn’t mean you aren’t happy for them or lack empathy for their situation.
+It does not mean you are not happy for them or lack empathy for their situation.
 It just means that you are aware of your capacity and your need for boundaries.

 Prioritizing yourself and your family does not make you selfish or isolating or rude.
 It makes you smart and healthy and balanced.
 Prioritizing yourself does not mean never accepting help or never sharing information about what this journey is like for you and your family.
 It simply means knowing your limits, establishing boundaries, and having a plan for asking for help from your support network.